Jumbub/jumbub/README.md

-I'm Jamie Bray, a Senior Full Stack Developer with a passion for optimising software performance.
-Welcome to my GitHub profile!

 ## [Maximizing Web Performance ⚡️](https://github.com/Jumbub/game-of-life-js)

 JavaScript is faster than people expect, in this project I highlight techniques for optimizing it for speed and efficiency: